ED-IP/Milestone-3-project/README.md

 - Night mode color Scheme
 - The ability to add user as administrator that can add/edit/delete users and entrys in the dictionary
 - A GUI for the administrator user
-- A dedicated error page (E.G: when an user tries to delete an entry by a different user)
+- A dedicated error page with descriptives messages (E.G: when an user tries to delete an entry by a different user)

 ## UX